Janet Jackson filmography

 American recording artist Janet Jackson has appeared in various films and television shows.
-She began her career as a child star in the sitcoms Good Times, CHiPs, Diff'rent Strokes, A New Kind of Family and Fame.
+She began her career as a child star in the sitcoms Good Times, Diff'rent Strokes, A New Kind of Family and Fame.
 Jackson then starred in her debut film Poetic Justice (1993), directed by John Singleton.
 She portrayed Justice, who copes with her mother's suicide and boyfriend's murder through writing poetry.
 It opened at number one at the box office and has been considered iconic within popular culture.
 Throughout the decade, Jackson was initially cast in leading roles in several films, including Jerry Maguire (1996), The Matrix (1999), Scream 3 (2000), and X-Men (2000), but was unable to proceed with filming due to scheduling conflicts while touring.
 Additionally, she was considered for the role of Lena Horne, but was asked to step down, following the Super Bowl controversy.
 She was also set to star in Valley of the Dolls, Newlyweds, and Tennessee, but could not commit to those acting roles due to focusing on her music career.

 Jackson's first three films have opened at number one, with her following two opening within the top three.
 She also has a minimum of three films to debut at number one on the DVD and Blu-ray charts, selling one to two million copies within their first week.
 Her film performances have garnered numerous accolades, which include MTV Movie Awards and Image Awards.
 Her film compositions have also received recognition, including Academy Award and Golden Globe nominations for "Best Original Song from a Motion Picture".
 Critics have considered Jackson among the few child stars to successfully transition into a credible actress.
 She is also thought to have one of the most notorious film careers by a musician.
 Throughout her career, she has also filmed advertisements for Pepsi, Jaguar, Japan Airlines, KDDI, and The Trevor Project, among others.